9.2 Dot Products and Projections

 is given by ![]()

 Definition 9.8 gives us a good idea what the dot product does.
-The scalar is a measure of how much of the vector
+The scalar

 is in the direction of the vector